 September 9th, 2013, Ava was scheduled for her "final scans" and they would tell us if the tumor was gone.
 Remember when I said she only had a 20% success rate coming into this journey?
 Well she wasn't even supposed to make it to her surgery date!
 Well the scans came back with no activity which meant she is in Remission!!!
 She will have a follow up MRI sometime in November to make sure the cancer has not returned.

 Ava's MRI results came back December 9, 2013, showing it has tripled in size in the last 2 months.
 At this time the doctors have not given us any options that we feel comfortable enough pursing.

 On January 9, 2014, Ava gained her angel wings and now has a place in Heaven whole healed and no longer in pain.

-Thank you on behalf of Ava's whole family for your love support and prayers during these last 13 months.
+Thank you on behalf of Ava's whole family for your love support and prayers.
 Please continue to pray for our family as we still have a long hard emotional road ahead of us.
 Please also continue to follow her Facebook page as well as this website for any events we will have planned to honor Ava as well as help other families that are in the same situation.
 We wouldn't have made it through this last year if it wasn't for all of our supporters.
 So from the bottom of our hearts we thank each and everyone of you for all of your donations, thoughts and prayers. -Ava's AvaStrong Family